MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/connect-azure-data-lake-storage-for-dataflow.md

 *When can I change the dataflow storage location of an environment?*

-   Changing the environment's dataflow storage location is not currently supported.
+   Changing the environment's dataflow storage location isn't currently supported.

 ## Next steps